 There are also a number of experimental therapies that have not yet been approved for any disease that are being tested in clinical trials for treating ATTR-CM.

-These include the TTR stabilizer acoramidis, monoclonal antibodies such as PRX004, and the gene editing therapy NTLA-2001.
+These include monoclonal antibodies such as PRX004 and the gene editing therapy NTLA-2001.

 Monoclonal antibodies target misfolded TTR proteins to induce their clearance by the immune system.
 PRX004 is one such antibody currently being tested in a phase 2 clinical trial.